aimeerivers/aimeerivers.github.io/_posts/2022-06-19-copenhagen-lightrail-glostrup.md

 image: "https://www.aimeerivers.com/assets/images/lightrail/glostrup/progress-og-image.jpg"
 ---

 I am excited about the Copenhagen Lightrail (Hovedstadens Letbane) that is due to open in 2025.
-Yesterday I went for a bike ride with my drone to see how they're getting on around Glostrup, which is where I live.
+Yesterday i went for a bike ride with my drone to see how they're getting on around Glostrup, which is where i live.

 ## Glostrup Station